Addictions Community

 mwolff: What are the major side-effects of Naltrexone?

 Dr. Volpicelli: Most people taking Naltrexone do not report significant side-effects.
 However, when side-effects are reported, they are often mild and disappear in a few days.
 These side-effects include nausea in about 10% of people, and for some, tiredness, headaches, or irritability.
 We can often manage the side-effects by giving Naltrexone at night or with food.
-On those rare occasions when side-effects persists, Pepto-Bismol can help.
+On those rare occasions when side-effects persist, Pepto-Bismol can help.

 jeffgrzy: How can medication get rid of a craving for alcohol, when cravings are beyond the physical, such as selfishness, resentments, fears, and ego?

-Dr. Volpicelli: There are now several studies that show how emotions can affect the brain chemistry.
+Dr. Volpicelli: There are now several studies that show how emotions can affect brain chemistry.
 So for example, feelings such as anger or fear, cause biochemical changes in the brain and can increase the craving for alcohol.
 The use of medications can help block craving for alcohol caused by unpleasant moods or even reminder cues for using alcohol.

 aurora23: How do you know if you are an alcoholic or just a social drinker?